East Bay pumpkin patches come in many types: a pile at the market, a quick pumpkin picture, a carnival atmosphere, or a full day on the farm.

 Pixieland Amusement Park was a super fun day for all three of my kids (age 2, 6, and 8).
 Think of it as a more modern, smaller version of Fairyland.

-Apple-picking keeps getting trickier.
-Here are a few U-pick options and Bay Area apple orchards that’ll do the work for you.
+Apple-picking season is upon us.
+Here are a few U-pick options and Bay Area apple orchards worth a visit with your family.
 Always, call first!

 The Robert Livermore Aquatic Center has a lagoon-style play pool, a water play structure, and a 22-foot-long water slide.
 Perfect for some splash-time fun!

 Trunk or treat events where kiddos can dress up in their costumes and go tailgating for candy in a parking lot are back for 2021.

 The Rancho San Ramon Community Park has it all for my children.
 With 3 separate play areas & a splash pad, little ones want to stay for hours.

 Kids bowl free at participating bowling alleys in the East Bay: Antioch, Concord, Dublin, and Livermore.
 Deals in Alameda & Oakland.

 It is with great sadness that we share the news that Clayton Valley Farm is closed for good as of summer 2021